Restorative sleep is sleep that is sufficiently high in both quantity and quality, such that the sleeper feels restored when they wake.

 Param Dedhia, MD

-Quality sleep happens neither by accident nor in isolation.
+Restorative sleep happens neither by accident nor in isolation.
 Our daytime experiences and nighttime preparation both impact our sleep.
-This creates a virtuous cycle: living well drives better sleep, which in turn allows us to live better lives.
+This connectedness can give rise to a virtuous cycle: Living well drives better sleep, which in turn empowers us to live better lives.

-Most sleep technologies focus on retroactive measurement and improvement.
-But there is little help available for improving sleep quality in the moment - while we’re sleeping.
+Most sleep technologies simply focus on retroactive measurement and improvement.
+But mainstream approaches have offered is little help in improving sleep quality during the most crucial moments— while we are sleeping.

 That is, until now.

-Modern sleep science, paired with advanced sleep technology, has unlocked real-time adaptation and optimization.
-By measuring how a person is sleeping, and by optimizing their sleep environment, we can improve their restorative sleep outcomes during sleep.
+Modern sleep science, paired with advanced sleep technology, has unlocked real-time adaptation and optimization for truly restorative sleep.
+By insightfully measuring how a person is sleeping and optimizing their individual sleep environment, restorative sleep outcomes can be assured.

-The Restorative Bed™ measures, adjusts, and refine your bed’s temperature, firmness, and tuning to optimize for three key measures: duration, efficiency, and stages.
+Bryte Balance™ measures, adjusts, and refines your bed’s firmness and support —intelligently tuning to optimize for three key measures: sleep duration, sleep efficiency, and sleep stages.

-Sleep duration - or Total Sleep Time (TST) - is simply the total number of hours, minutes, and seconds you spend asleep each night.
-Increasing sleep duration increases the overall opportunity for restorative sleep.
+Sleep duration - or Total Sleep Time (TST) - is simply the total number of hours, minutes, and seconds an individual spends asleep each night.
+Increasing sleep duration increases the likelihood of restorative sleep outcomes.

 Learn more: Sleep duration

-By comparing total sleep time to time spent in bed, sleep efficiency reflects how efficient sleep is.
+By tracking the ratio total sleep time to total time spent in bed, the efficiency of a given night’s sleep can be determined.
 To be considered restorative, sleep must be largely uninterrupted, allowing sleep cycles to progress naturally.

 Learn more: Sleep efficiency

 Sleep is not a uniform process.
 Our bodies cycle through five vital sleep stages, each performing different restorative functions.
-Although all sleep stages are important, some are known to be especially restorative to the mind and body.
+Although all sleep stages are important, some are known to be especially crucial to restorative sleep’s role in rejuvenating the mind and body.

 Learn more: The stages of sleep